BACK

 Cash Flow

 Don’t let the simplicity of this one fool you; cash flow is a key metric.
 If it’s negative, you won’t be able to pay your bills or turn a profit.
 Negative cash flow could also be a sign that you need to examine your expenses more closely.
 Or it may indicate that you have a problem tenant whose late or partial payments are hurting your bottom line.
+Positive cash flow is one of the main factors investors look for before adding a new property onto their real estate portfolio.

 Return on Investment (ROI)

 ROI is a critical metric.
 This metric reflects how much income your property produces versus the amount of money you invest to maintain it.
-The basic formula is annual returns divided by the cost of the investment.
+The basic formula is annual returns divided by the cost of the initial investment.

 ROI is important because it helps reveal how healthy your business is from a financial standpoint.
 It helps investors understand how well a property is doing and reveals areas which may need improvement.